andylolu2/YourMumBot/README.md

 I am **NOT** responsible for misuse of this bot / code.
 Misuse includes but is not limited to:
 - Using this bot to offend someone
-- Using this bot in stituations where someone would find it offensive
+- Using this bot in situations where someone would find it offensive
 - Causing undesired results by using this code